savasozkan/py_autoencoders/README.md

 - Shared weights are used in the course of mapping input to hidden layer and hidden to output layer.
 - test.py includes small examples for three autoencoder types run on MNIST dataset.
 - You should previously install required packages such as "numpy" from the web.

+In case of any failure/recommendation, please don't hesitate to connect with the author (Savas Ozkan / s.ozkan@yahoo.com).